athlonreg/ASUS-F455LD-i5-4210u/README.md

 ### Finally
 Please respect the author’s work and please indicate the address of the original post if you want reprint the repo!

+### Changelog
+- Change VRAM from 1536MB to 2048MB
+- Change graphics from Intel HD Graphics 4400 1536 MB to Intel HD Graphics 5000 2048 MB in About This Mac
+- Change audio card from AppleALC to VoodooHDA by hotpatch
+- Update Lilu version to 1.2.2
+- Update AppleALC version to 1.2.3
+- Update Shiki version to 2.2.4
+- Update IntelGrphicsFixup version to 1.2.6
+- Update CPUFriend version to 1.1.2
+- Add HibernationFixup version 1.2.0
+- Add ATH9KFixup version 1.2.0

+### Credits
+- syscl
+- RehabMan
+- PMheart
+- chunnann
+- vit9696
+- so on ...